-In this experiment, we compared the results of RSMOTE approach with the original bug reports and the results of RUS, ROS, SMOTE, and CMA, as shown in Tables III-VIII.
+In this experiment, we compared the results of RSMOTE approach with the original bug reports and the results of RUS, ROS, SMOTE, and CMA, as shown in Tables III, IV, S-I-S-IV (see Supplement).
 Afterward, for original datasets and each dataset balanced by ILS (RUS, ROS, CMA, SMOTE, and RSMOTE), we used four classifiers (NB, KNN, FT, and J48) to predict the severity of bug reports and evaluated their performances.
 Altogether, the six ILS and four classification algorithms considered here yielded a total of 24 variants (i.e., combinations of one of the ILS and one of the classification algorithms).
 Therefore, to address this first research question, we wished to investigate which variant has the best performance for identifying the severity of bug reports.
 We used the accuracy and F-measure as evaluation metrics to compare all 24 variants.
-The detailed results of Eclipse and GNOME (i.e., accuracy and F-measure values) are shown in "supplementary.pdf", where we retain the original number and name of the tables.
+The detailed results of Eclipse and GNOME (i.e., accuracy and F-measure values) are shown in "supplementary.pdf,"1 where we retain the original number and name of the tables.
 From all results in these tables, we can draw several conclusions in the following.

-In Tables III-V, we compare the accuracy of classifying the severity of bug reports characterized by imbalanced distributions.
+In Tables III, S-I, S-II, we compare the accuracy of classifying the severity of bug reports characterized by imbalanced distributions.
 With RSMOTE, the classifiers can achieve the highest maximum accuracy in predicting the severity of bug reports.
-As shown in Table IV, the maximum accuracies of RSMOTE for four Mozilla components are 86.85%, 91.67%, 73.44% and 84.54%.
+As shown in Table III, the maximum accuracies of RSMOTE for four Mozilla components are 86.85%, 91.67%, 73.44%, and 84.54%.
 Besides, the maximum classification accuracy achieved with RSMOTE for Mozilla is higher than those achieved with the others, i.e., Original, RUS, ROS, CMA, and SMOTE, the increments are 5.01%, 13.90%, 3.36%, 2.41%, and 3.57%, respectively.
-As shown in the AVG_ACC columns in Tables III-V, the RSMOTE approach can also yield a better average accuracy than the other ILS.
-In Table IV, the average accuracy of RSMOTE is also higher than original dataset and other ILS (RUS, ROS, CMA, and SMOTE), the increments are 4.51%, 26.72%, 8.14%, 3.10%, and 3.96%, respectively.
+As shown in the AVG_ACC columns in Tables III, S-I, S-II, the RSMOTE approach can also yield a better average accuracy than the other ILS.
+In Table III, the average accuracy of RSMOTE is also higher than original dataset and other ILS (RUS, ROS, CMA, and SMOTE), the increments are 4.51%, 26.72%, 8.14%, 3.10%, and 3.96%, respectively.

 When classifying bug reports characterized by an imbalanced distribution, a classification algorithm may be prone to the majority category.
-Therefore, its classification performance cannot be objectively reflected by the classification accuracy [49].
-In this experiment, we compared the classification effect (F-measure) achieved in bug report severity prediction for each component from the Eclipse, Mozilla and GNOME projects, as shown in Tables VI-VIII.
+Therefore, its classification performance cannot be objectively reflected by the classification accuracy [26].
+In this experiment, we compared the classification effect (F-measure) achieved in bug report severity prediction for each component from the Eclipse, Mozilla, and GNOME projects, as shown in Tables IV, S-III, S-IV (see Supplement).

-In Tables VI-VIII, we compare the performance of the RSMOTE approach with the performances of other ILS when predicting the severity of bug reports following imbalanced distributions.
-As shown in the MAX_F columns of Tables VI-VIII, the maximum F-measures produced by RSMOTE are higher than that of others ILS (RUS, ROS, CMA and SMOTE).
-For example, in Table VII, the average F-measure of RSMOTE is in excess of those of Original, RUS, ROS, CMA, and SMOTE, and the increments are 5.32%, 20.13%, 6.95%, 3.31%, and 3.92%, respectively.
+In Tables IV, S-III, S-IV, we compare the performance of the RSMOTE approach with the performances of other ILS when predicting the severity of bug reports following imbalanced distributions.
+As shown in the MAX_F columns of Table IV, the maximum F-measures produced by RSMOTE are higher than that of other ILS (RUS, ROS, CMA, and SMOTE).
+For example, in Table III, the average F-measure of RSMOTE is in excess of those of Original, RUS, ROS, CMA, and SMOTE, and the increments are 5.32%, 20.13%, 6.95%, 3.31%, and 3.92%, respectively.